enepac/mumu/dev/_decisions.md

 **Why:** To comply with Covenant directive for continuous vulnerability scanning and automated dependency hygiene.
 **Impact:** Dependabot handles upgrades; CodeQL runs weekly and on PRs to detect security issues.
 **Approved By:** GPT Lead Engineer | Validated By:** suberu**

+## [Decision v0.1.8] Adopt Pino Structured Logger for Unified Telemetry
+**Context:**
+To establish foundational structured logging before introducing error tracking and session telemetry.

+**Decision:**
+- Use `pino` for JSON structured logs with `pino-pretty` in non-production environments.
+- Set `LOG_LEVEL` env variable to control verbosity.
+- Integrate this logger across API and client components for consistency.

+**Rationale:**
+Pino provides high-throughput structured logging compatible with Sentry and LogRocket contexts.

+**Approved By:** GPT Lead Engineer
+**Validated By:** suberu
+**Baseline:** v0.1.8